• A-level Physics (AQA, OCR & Edexcel)

 In April 2014 I decided to take a change of direction with my teaching career and I moved to Woodeaton Manor School, a specialist SEN unit for 60 of Oxfords most challenged pupils.
 Here I was in charge of overseeing all of the school's Science provision as well as Year 11 students.
 In the summer of that year, the school achieved its highest ever GCSE results with 100% of students gaining a pass at GCSE and 3 pupils achieving a B grade whilst sitting a foundation paper.

 I studied Engineering at the University of Leeds, graduating in 2002.
-After a couple of years travelling I realised that teaching is what I wanted to do with my life and so moved to Oxford in 2004 to complete my PGCE at Oxford Brookes.
-I have worked for the past 10 years at several schools in Oxfordshire, holding many different positions of responsibility including Head of Physics, KS4 and Head of Science.
-My most recent position was Head of Science with responsibilities for Yr11 pupils at a Special Education Needs school in rural Oxfordshire.
+After a couple of years travelling I realised that teaching is what I wanted to do with my life and so moved to Oxford in 2004 to complete my PGCE.
+I have worked for the past 18 years in education, initially at several schools in Oxfordshire before moving to London to become a full time tutor with Keystone.
+Whilst in Oxfordshire I held many different positions of responsibility including Head of Physics, KS4 and Head of Science.
+My last position was Head of Science with responsibilities for Yr11 pupils at a Special Education Needs school in rural Oxfordshire.

 Having worked with a great number of students over the years I have found that each of them learn and makes sense of their subjects in very particular ways.
 As such, I always try to match my teaching style with the learning style of my student.
 I have a great interest in learning strategies and understanding the myriad of ways in which pupils absorb information.